pingcap/docs/tiup/tiup-component-cluster-clean.md

 ### --all

-- Cleans data and log at the same time.
+- Cleans data and the log at the same time.
 It is equivalent to specifying `--data` and `--log` at the same time.
 - Data type: `BOOLEAN`
 - Default: false
 - If it is not specified, you must specify at lease one of the following options:
     - --data: Cleans data
-    - --log：Cleans log
+    - --log: Cleans the log

 ### --data

 - Cleans data.
-If neither of it and `--all` are specified, data will not be cleaned.
+If neither of it nor `--all` is specified, data will not be cleaned.
 - Data type: `BOOLEAN`
 - Default: false

 ### --log

-- Cleans log.
-If neither of it and `--all` are specified, log will not be cleaned.
+- Cleans the log.
+If neither of it nor `--all` is specified, the log will not be cleaned.
 - Data type: `BOOLEAN`
 - Default: false